nestjs/docs.nestjs.com/content/recipes/passport.md

 With this in place, Nest will automatically bind `JwtAuthGuard` to all endpoints.

 Now we must provide a mechanism for declaring routes as public.
 For this, we can create a custom decorator using the `SetMetadata` decorator factory function.
-Create a folder named `decorators` under auth module, create a file named `public.decorators.ts` and update it as shown below
+We can create a file named `public.decorators.ts` under `decorators` folder and update it as shown below

 ```typescript
 @@filename(public.decorators)